Meet the Doddle Product Team!

 I was at Bett in January and a group of five boys from one of our schools accosted me and said, "We love Doddle, but can we have an app please!"

 How did you get involved in developing the Doddle app?

 Paul: As an Education Adviser for Doddle, I spent a lot of time out in schools talking to teachers and senior leaders about Doddle and how they engage with the platform.
 For me, it was absolutely crucial to get students involved in the development process as soon as possible.
-Several times, we were really happy with a design choice only to find that it didn’t make sense to the students and so we had to have a rethink.
+Several times, we were really happy with a design choice only to find that it didn’t make sense to the students and so we had to rethink.